piyushhagarwal/docker_cheat_sheet/my_sql/README.md

 # MySQL Docker Container Setup

 This repository contains a Docker Compose configuration to set up a MySQL container.
-Make sure you have Docker installed on your system before proceeding.
+Make sure you have Docker and Docker compose installed on your system before proceeding.
 Follow the steps below to get started:

 ## 1. Clone the Repository and Navigate to the Folder